 - Microchip appropriately if you are selling or giving your animal to another person.

 After hours emergency animal control situations are to be reported on 1300 007 662.
-Please note this phone number is strictly for after hours emergencies only i.e. dog attacks and roaming stock.
+Please note this phone number is strictly for after hours emergencies only i.e. aggressive dogs, restrained wandering dogs, dog attacks and roaming stock in the town area.

-All complaints relating to barking dogs, wandering dogs etc. do not constitute an emergency and will be dealt with on the next working day of Council.
+All complaints relating to other situations such as barking dogs, unrestrained wandering dogs etc will be dealt with on the next working day.

 Complaints can be submitted via Council's customer service centres on: